gwt-noo/promise/README.md

 # Change log

+## 0.1.2
+ - Adding a JVM implementation to Immediate, for running inside JUnit

 ## 0.1.1
  - Changing the PromiseHandler utility method names to wrap*
  - Fixing wrapPromise to accept promise